skyler-yang524/paleoclimate-CESM/README.md

 # Paleoclimate simulation using Community Earth System Model(CESM)
-Visulaization.py file contains the code for figure visualization using python with model output .nc file/
+The `Visualization` folder contains code for plot visualization using Python with model output in netCDF files.
+For more detailed information on how to convert NCL files to Python scripts for model visualization, see (https://www.zhihu.com/column/c_1377048729833291776).